MarkasCherry/uwlCipher/README.md

 **How to use?**

-At this point the cipher is incomplete, we are still testing it.
+This is the 2.0 version of the script, it still can be updated

 At the end of the script you will find this code for testing:

 `````
-message = 'ABC 123 *'

-secret = uwlEncrypt(message, 447)

-print('ABC 123 * encrypted:')

-print(secret)

-print('ABC 123 * decrypted:')

-print(uwlDecrypt(secret, 447))
+f = open("demoEmail.txt", "r")

+encryptedEmail = uwlEncrypt(f.read(), 156, 663)

+print(encryptedEmail)

+print(uwlDecrypt(encryptedEmail, 156, 663))
 `````

-Try changing the message and the key varibles to try out different combinations
+Try changing the demoEmail.txt fail to encrypt and decrypt your own messages!

+This version of cipher uses two keys.
+You must know both to be able to decrypt the secret message.

 NOTE: they key for encryption and decryption must match